zeapherine/MERN-memoris-social-app/README.md

 (This app is just for learning purposes and new features might be added later on. ) (application in development)

-State Management : Redux.
+State Management : Redux. |
-Authentication : JWT and Google oAuth.
+Authentication : JWT and Google oAuth. |
+Frameworks and Libraries: React, Express, Mongoose. |
+middlewares: Redux-thunk for async actions,

 # LOGIN ID for testing